Kadena-Pact-Community-Foundation/foundation/docs/Contribute.md

 ---

-*Thank you for helping us make it easy and safe for businesses to build on Kadena!*
+*Thank you for helping us make it easy and safe for businesses to build with Pact!*